 As for the actual scams, Ethereum offers rich opportunities for scammers due to its smart contracts:

 - NFT scam: This involves mimicking famous NFT collections or creating artificial hype for worthless NFTs.
-Read our article on NFT scams to learn more about the topic.
+Read our technical article on NFT scams to learn more about the topic. technical article on NFT scams to learn more about the topic.

 - Fake tokens: an almost identical method is "counterfeiting" tokens.
 Therefore, tokens are put into circulation that is suitable to be mistaken for real crypto assets.
 However, these are not NFTs, but mostly tokens based on the so-called ERC-20 standard.